JuliaLang/julia/doc/src/base/sort.md

 All the sorting and order related functions rely on a "less than" relation defining a [strict weak order](https://en.wikipedia.org/wiki/Weak_ordering#Strict_weak_orderings) on the values to be manipulated.
 The `isless` function is invoked by default, but the relation can be specified via the `lt` keyword, a function that takes two array elements and returns `true` if and only if the first argument is "less than" the second.
-See [`sort!`](@ref) and [Alternate orderings](@ref) for more information.
+See [`sort!`](@ref) and [Alternate Orderings](@ref) for more information.

 ## Sorting Functions